 Massachusetts is the only state where breeding loons were extirpated and have subsequently returned as a sustainable population.
-Common Loons have made a modest comeback since 1975—40 territorial pairs in 2014.
+Common Loons have made a modest comeback since 1975, with 44 territorial pairs observed in 2018.
 However, the population of breeding pairs is primarily limited to Worcester County, located in the center of the state.

 See our loon biologists at work in this Migration Productions video, shot in Massachusetts in the summer of 2015.

 Partnered with the Massachusetts Division of Fisheries and Wildlife (MassWildlife) and the Department of Conservation and Recreation (DCR), BRI is assessing the overall health and status of the Common Loon population in Massachusetts through surveys, banding efforts, and nonlethal sampling of blood, feathers, and abandoned eggs.